Jaagruti

-Jaagruti is a 1992 Indian Hindi-language action drama film directed by Suresh Krissna, released on 3 June 1992.
+Jaagruti is a 1992 Indian Hindi-language action drama film directed by Suresh Krissna.
 The film stars Salman Khan and Karisma Kapoor.
-The movie was produced by stunt director Raam Shetty under the name of S. R. Shetty.
+It was produced by stunt director Raam Shetty under the name of S. R. Shetty.

 Plot

 Vishal (Pankaj Dheer) is a respectable and honest officer.
 One day Vishal is abducted and killed in the presence of his younger brother, Jugnu (Salman Khan), who is missing and considered to be dead.
 In reality, he is taken in by a jungle tribe, where the chief, (Puneet Issar) trains him.
 Honest and diligent Gandhian Raghunath gets very angry at this situation and demands that Chief Minister, Omiji, steps into the picture.
 When Omiji attempts to inquire into this, his son is incriminated for selling tainted glucose in hospitals, which caused several deaths.
 Powerless to act, Omiji hesitates, and as a result, Raghunath is killed.
 Thereafter, Jugnu returns, now a one-man army, willing to avenge his brother's death.